This post may contain affiliate links. Please see my full disclosure policy for more details.

 3) TO KEEP YOUR DIET VARIED

 When I make a new meal that I like, I have a tendency to make it until I’m sick of it.
 Putting the recipe in my box helps me change up what we eat on a weekly basis: I pick a meal from the “Poultry” section, grab card from “Beef,” grab another card from “Vegetarian.”
 You get the idea.
 Otherwise I’m pretty sure we would be eating some type of chicken probably every night.

 I love recipe books, I really do.
 But I don’t love storing them in my kitchen, which is small.
 There isn’t a place where they all fit well, so they ended up taking up some of the valuable real estate in my cupboard.
 But not anymore!
 My beloved recipe cards save the day again by keeping everything neat, tidy and compact.

 5) TO GIVE YOUR KITCHEN CHARACTER

 I suppose this isn’t a particularly practical benefit of using recipe cards, but that’s okay.
 For me at least, having a kitchen I find aesthetically pleasing helps motivate me to keep it clean, and having a recipe box I enjoy motivates me to keep filling it with healthy things.
 Plus, sometimes it’s just fun to have pretty things!
-Especially pretty things you can get for FREE!

 P.S.
 DISCLOSURE: This post may contains affiliate links, meaning I will receive a small commission on products purchased through these links at no extra cost to you.
 Please see my FAQs and disclosure policy for more information.
 Thank you for your support :)